wmo-im/wis2box-training/documentation/docs/index.md

 The goals of this training are to become familiar with the following:

-- WIS2 concepts and core functions and components
+- WIS2 architecture core concepts and components
-- Required and optional functions of a WIS2 Node
-- WIS2 in a box architecture and environment
 - data and metadata formats used in WIS2 for discovery and access
+- WIS2-in-a-box (wis2box) architecture and environment
-- wis2box core functions:
+- wis2box-core functions:
+    - metadata management
+    - data ingestion and transformation to BUFR-format
+    - MQTT-broker for WIS2-message publishing
-    - sending data
+    - HTTP-endpoint for data download
-    - registering as a WIS2 Node
-    - subscribing to a Global Broker
+    - API-endpoint for programmatic access to data
-    - downloading data from a Global Cache or other WIS2 Nodes
-    - monitoring wis2box operations

 ## Navigation